 The scariest thing to me about being Bipolar is that moods can change on a dime without warning.
 When a manic episode is in play sleep is impossible, and my mind goes in a thousand directions.
 When depression hits even sleep doesn’t take away fatigue.
 All manic moments are not the same nor are all depression experiences cookie cutter downs.
 One fear that always pops in my mind is “Will I be stuck in this position forever?”
-That is a ridiculous, because I am never stuck in any position forever.
+That is a ridiculous thought, because I am never stuck in any position forever.
 All episodes seem like I am on a mini roller coaster.
-Sometimes the ups and downs are more extreme, but I am never stuck forever.
+Sometimes the ups and downs are more extreme.
 Depression tends to mask reality so these thought pop up.

 Over the years when I have had a manic high it has been followed with a low equal to my high.
 So if I had been on top of the rainbow my low that followed was a doozy.
 In the past when I felt I was going too far up or down I would say to myself “Let’ take a nap and reset the clock”, and sometimes that worked depending on how quickly I figured out I was on my way up or down, but this one yesterday gave no warning.

 I am a problem solver at heart.
 So yesterday I tried to figure out why I was down and how to rebound.
 I recently began blogging after a break of two years.
 In 2014 I began blogging about mental issues after being encouraged by a friend who though sharing my story would be useful.
 He even helped me set up my blog.
-After 15 or so blogs I stopped, because focusing on my experiences was starting to be detrimental me.
+After 15 or so blogs I stopped, because focusing on my experiences was starting to be detrimental to me.
 I also was brought down by stories my followers shared about their pain, which I related to.
 I never expected to write about my journey again.
-Then I had an extreme reaction to Rogaine a coupe of years ago that caused me to feel suicidal after using it on my scalp for four months.
+Then I had an extreme reaction to Rogaine a couple of years ago, that caused me to feel suicidal, after using it on my scalp for four months.
 I wrote about that in a blog that can be found in my history of blogs.

-Many years ago I got a call from a family member with troubling news.
+Many years ago I got a call from a friend with troubling news.
 When I hung up I said to myself, “This is going to put me in bed for weeks”.
 I sat down at my computer and wrote a letter to God for help, then went to bed.
 The next morning I read what I had written.
 My words were powerful.
-I thought “Where did these words come from?”
+I thought, “Where did these words come from?”
 I copied the letter and gave it to the person who was struggling.
-It impacted the recipient so deeply that the letter is still carried by that family member to this day.
+It impacted the recipient so deeply that the letter is still carried by that friend to this day.
 A few years ago I got to see the letter, and it was worn and tattered.
-I went to my jewelry box, retrieved the copy I had made of it, and made a fresh copy to replace the original, and we hugged and laughed.
-I should have gotten the message when I originally wrote those words that writing was my guilt and my salvation.
+I went to my jewelry box, retrieved a copy I had made of it, and made a fresh copy to replace the original, and we hugged and laughed.
+I should have gotten the message when I originally wrote those words, that writing was my gift and my salvation.
 I am happy I am back on track, and writing again.